 Here is Manisha Guptas update on commodity space

-Watch Manisha Gupta of CNBC-TV18 speaking about the current trend in commodities and currency market action.
+Manisha Gupta of CNBC-TV18 gives a roundup of the commodities and currency action.

-Watch Manisha Gupta of CNBC-TV18 speaking about the current trend in commodities and currency market action.
+Manisha Gupta of CNBC-TV18 gives a roundup of the commodities and currency action.

 Post Your Comments